adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/introduction.md

 6) Dependencies
 7) Application

-The overhead causes higher utilization of underlying resources because there are multiple operating systems and kernel running.
-The Virtual machine is heavy and consume high disk space (Gigabytes) whereas Docker containers a re light weight and are usually mega bytes in size.
+The overhead causes higher utilization of underlying resources because there are multiple operating systems and kernels running.
+Virtual machines are heavy and consume high disk space (Gigabytes) whereas Docker containers are lightweight and are usually megabytes in size.

 Docker containers boot up faster (within seconds).
 VM takes minutes to boot up as it needs to boot up the entire OS.